Beyond the Basics

 This is the core loop you will use every session.
 After a few jumps it becomes muscle memory.

-- Hold B to spool and show markers.
-Holding B starts spooling the quantum drive.
+2. Press B to switch to NAV mode.
+A single press of B — not a hold — sets your ship's Master Mode to NAV.
 Nearby destinations appear as purple diamond markers floating in space around you.
 Turn your view to see them all.

-- Aim at a marker and click to lock on.
-Point your ship's nose (or crosshair) at your chosen marker and left-click.
+3. Middle-click to cycle into QT mode.
+Click your Middle Mouse Button to cycle your Operating Mode to QT.
+Aim your ship's nose (or crosshair) at your chosen marker.
 The marker highlights, and your HUD shows the destination name and estimated travel time.

-- Press B again to jump.
-When the “QUANTUM READY” prompt appears, press B. Your ship shoots forward into the famous blue quantum tunnel.
+5. Left-click to jump.
+When calibration finishes and the “QUANTUM READY” prompt appears, click your Left Mouse Button.
+Your ship shoots forward into the famous blue quantum tunnel.

-- Arrive.
-Your ship slows down automatically near the destination.
-You drop back into normal space close to your target and fly the rest of the way yourself.
+6. Arrive.
+Your ship slows down and the jump ends automatically near the destination.
+For planetside destinations you arrive about thirty kilometres above or near the surface location, then fly the rest of the way yourself.

-That is the whole loop: hold B → aim at a marker → click to lock → wait for the spool → press B to jump.
+That is the whole loop: press B for NAV mode → middle-click for QT mode → aim at a marker → let it calibrate → left-click to jump.

 Using the Starmap for longer trips